I AM BECK TENCH.

 While I worked for the museum, I served on my local library board for five years, eventually becoming the chair.
 At the same time, I worked with librarians across the state of Illinois through a program called ILEADUSA.
 For six years, I gave an annual keynote address and then worked with individual teams of librarians across 9-months, supporting them in taking risks with their projects and making change in the culture of their libraries.

-In 2014, I quit my job at the museum, took a sabbatical in Ocracoke, NC, and started working independently with cultural organizations, libraries, museums, and foundations.
+In 2014, I took a sabbatical in Ocracoke, NC, and started working independently with cultural organizations, libraries, museums, and foundations.
 My work spanned digital engagement, institutional culture change, and experience design.

 In the spring of 2015, I was a visiting lecturer in the University of Washington’s Museology Graduate Program.
 I developed and taught the course “Digital Experiments in Museums and Libraries” and also co-taught a course on “Careers and Social Capital” with Kris Morrissey.
 It was at this time that I met David Levy and began to explore research and teaching as a next step in my career.